athiraasurendran/portfolio/README.md

-lib/                        Shared utilities (cn helper, nav section config) public/ certificates/             Certificate files go here (see README.md inside) resume/                   Resume PDF kept on disk (not linked from the UI —
+lib/                        Shared utilities (cn helper, nav section config) public/ certificates/             Certificate files go here (see README.md inside) resume/                   Available to download directly from the portfolio.
-                             visitors are directed to email instead)
 ```

 To add a new project, certification, or skill later, edit the relevant file